Research

 States of Opportunity for Youth Aging Out of Foster Care

 This descriptive paper explores which states effectively assist foster youth aging out of care.
 I use the National Youth in Transition Database and a value-added model to determine state effectiveness across a variety of outcomes, including homelessness, incarceration, parenthood, and disconnectedness.
 There is considerable variation in state effectiveness based on the outcome.
 This paper provides a launching pad for researchers and policymakers to investigate why certain states, or which policies and programs, benefit vulnerable youth more than others.
-(Current Draft)
+(RePEc - submitted)

 This descriptive paper explores which states effectively assist foster youth aging out of care.
 I use the National Youth in Transition Database and a value-added model to determine state effectiveness across a variety of outcomes, including homelessness, incarceration, parenthood, and disconnectedness.
 There is considerable variation in state effectiveness based on the outcome.
 This paper provides a launching pad for researchers and policymakers to investigate why certain states, or which policies and programs, benefit vulnerable youth more than others.
-(Current Draft)
+(RePEc - submitted)

 LIFE-M & M-CARES